chadhietala/ember-cli-linker/README.md

 [![Build Status][travis-badge]][travis-badge-url] [![Coverage Status](https://coveralls.io/repos/chadhietala/ember-cli-linker/badge.svg?branch=coveralls)](https://coveralls.io/r/chadhietala/ember-cli-linker?branch=coveralls)

 The __Linker__ is the soon to be resolution phase for the Ember CLI build process.
-It's primary concern is resolving dependencies in a project and outputing a tree that represents the dependency graph.
+Its primary concern is resolving dependencies in a project and outputing a tree that represents the dependency graph.
 This tree would then be passed to the __Packager__ that allows for declarative concatenation strategies.
 The resolution occurs via __dependency resolvers__.
 Out of the box